timofeysie/khipu/README.md

 Also, the size is too small and difficult to change.
 Probably we want another page or our own custom select to replace this.
 The issue has been open for more than a year now so I can see nothing has changed at Ionic, which like many is a company masquerading as an open source project.
 No offence, as this is a good business model in my mind, but not so good for developers who need to leave the narrow path of working features.

 Another issue is that the value of the select is not shown on page load.
 It would be nice to use it as the title on the header, as that works well once selected.
 Always more to do!

+### Adding the description to the item in the item list

 ## Issue #8: Create a form to enter a new category